What is the Ohio City Improvement Corporation (OCIC)?

 What is a Special Improvement District (SID)?

 A special improvement district (SID), also referred to as a business improvement district (BID), is a geographically defined area within which property owners (excluding municipal and religious property) pay an assessment in addition to taxes to fund improvements within the district’s boundaries, such as cleaning streets, providing security, making capital improvements, and marketing the area.
-Those improvements supplement, rather than replace, any municipal services the district already receives
+Those improvements supplement, rather than replace, any municipal services the district already receives.

 What are the boundaries of the SID?

-The boundaries for the district are 1452 W. 25th Street on the north; Lorain-Chatham avenues on the south; West 28th Street on the west; and West 24th- West 25th and Gehring avenues on the east.
+The boundaries for the district are 1452 W. 25th Street on the north; Lorain-Chatham avenues on the south; West 28th Street on the west; and West 24th- West 25th and Gehring Avenue on the east.
 Click here for a map of the current boundaries.

 Does the SID have any other sources of income?